doorkeeper-gem/doorkeeper/README.md

 ## Documentation

-This documentation is valid for `master` branch.
+This documentation is valid for `main` branch.
 Please check the documentation for the version of doorkeeper you are using in: https://github.com/doorkeeper-gem/doorkeeper/releases.

 Additionally, other resources can be found on: